-Each February, the Kansas Dental Association participates in the National Children’s Dental Health Month (NCDHM) campaign to educate children, parents, and teachers on the importance of good oral health.
-We need YOUR participation to help stimulate public awareness of this campaign!
+Each February, the Kansas Dental Association participates in the National Children’s Dental Health Month (NCDHM) campaign.

-The American Dental Association, along with the ADA Foundation, is pleased to provide you with the February 2017 NCDHM campaign poster.
-This month-long national health observance brings together thousands of dedicated dental professionals, healthcare providers, and educators to promote the benefits of good oral health to children, their caregivers, teachers, and many others.
+This month-long national health observance brings together thousands of dedicated dental professionals, healthcare providers, and educators to promote the benefits of good dental health to children, their caregivers, teachers, and many others.

-The Council on Children's Dental Health targets the third grade population because there is already a dental health unit in their science curriculum.
+The KDA Council on Children's Dental Health targets the third-grade population because there is already a dental health unit in their science curriculum.

-At the beginning of each Spring semester, the KDA sends school nurses and third grade teachers at every elementary school in Kansas an information packet containing contest rules, entry forms, posters, and activity sheets encouraging them to celebrate National Children's Dental health Month.
+Since 2014, the KDA has sent school nurses and third-grade teachers at every elementary school in Kansas a campaign information packet encouraging them to teach students about dental health and celebrate National Children's Dental Health Month.

 Entries for the contests are then submitted to the KDA office and the Council on Children's Dental Health district chairpersons.

-View the winners of the 2016 KDA Class Project Contest and Drawing Contest.
+Ready to participate and looking for inspiration?
+View the winners of the 2019 Drawing Contest and Class Project Contest.

-In 2014, the Council on Children’s Dental Health made the decision to award a prize to both the teacher and the student as a way to boost participation in what is now known as the KDA Drawing Contest.
+In 2014, the Council on Children’s Dental Health made the decision to change the Drawing Contest; and award a prize to the winning student and their participating teacher.

-In addition to the Drawing Contest, the Council created the KDA Class Project Contest, in which 3rd grade teachers can submit a dental health presentation for the chance to win a larger prize – a $500 gift card for 1st place, a $250 card for 2nd place, or a $100 card for 3rd place.
+In addition to the Drawing Contest, the Council created the KDA Class Project Contest, in which third-grade teachers can submit a dental health video or other presentation for the chance to win a larger prize – a $500 gift card for 1st place, $250 gift card for 2nd place, or $100 gift card for 3rd place.

-Once received, all presentations are evaluated and scored by the Council on Children’s Dental Health and KDA staff, then the top three projects are judged by the General Assembly at the Annual Business Meeting.
+Once received, the class projects are evaluated and scored by the Council on Children’s Dental Health and KDA staff, then the top three projects are judged by the General Assembly at the KDA Annual Business Meeting.

-For more information on the KDA's Children's Dental Health Month Campaign, contact Kylie Fleck, Communications Coordinator, at email@example.com.
+For more information on the KDA's Children's Dental Health Month campaigns, contact KDA Communications Coordinator, Sandra Romero.